 How Does the Class Work?

-Mindfulness Honey is taught as an eight week course, with a live one-hour Zoom class once a week.
+Mindfulness Honey is taught as a multi-week course, with a live one-hour Zoom class once a week.

 How Much Does it Cost?

 The cost is $100, with scholarships available for those who are keenly interested and cost is an impediment.
 Space is limited.

 $100?
 How good is it?
 Other classes can cost thousands.

 Our overriding goal is to present the class to as many people as we can.
 We aren’t endeavoring to earn our livings from it, and we also believe it’s important for people to ‘have some chips in the pot’.

 New: Eight week class, including teachings on Mindful relationships, fitness, and eating.
 Begins May 22.

 Mindfulness Honey is presented by Dr. Richard Oxhandler, Emeritus Professor and counselor, Western Michigan University, in association with Dr. Rania Dempsey and Loren Campbell.
 Rich has taught and practiced meditation and mindfulness for more than 35 years.